 - ACNPC-AG (Adult-Gerontology), providing care for very sick geriatric patients

-Part Five What are the Continuing Education Requirements for Critical Care Nurses?
+What are the Continuing Education Requirements for Critical Care Nurses?

 Critical care nurses who have earned specialty certifications can demonstrate their dedication to excellence in their fields through the renewal of those certifications.
 These certification renewals are offered by the American Association of Critical-Care Nurses, and each has its own specific requirements.
 All encompass a broad range of learning topics and activities and require completion of Continuing Education Recognition Points in different categories of study and clinical practice hours spent working with acutely critical patients.
 Read more about continuing education requirements for nurses here.

-Part Six What is the Career Outlook for Critical Care Nurses?
+What is the Career Outlook for Critical Care Nurses?

 In light of the national nursing shortage, nearly every type of nursing position is seeing tremendous demand, and critical care nursing is no exception.
 In fact, critical and acute care nursing sees a significant share of those currently in the workplace leaving the specialty area for a variety of reasons, making the need for these professionals even greater.

-Part Seven Where Can I Learn More About Becoming a Critical Care Nurse?
+Where Can I Learn More About Becoming a Critical Care Nurse?

 Critical care nursing is both a demanding career and a rewarding one.
-Nurses who are interested in learning more about the profession are advised to start with investigating the resources available through the American Association of Critical-Care Nurses’ website, where they can find information on clinical resources, continuing education and the benefits of membership.
+Nurses who are interested in learning more about the profession are advised to start by investigating the resources available through the American Association of Critical-Care Nurses’ website, where they can find information on clinical resources, continuing education, and the benefits of membership.
 Other organizations that support critical care nurses include the World Federation of Critical Care Nurses and the Society of Critical Care Medicine.